Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ### Create a key and set permissions

 Now let's add a key to the Key Vault instance and grant permissions to a user to work with the key.
-Sample role assignements can be found in [Example 3: Using large parameter set](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-3-using-large-parameter-set).
-See [Parameter: roleAssignments](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#parameter-roleassignments) for a list of pre-defined roles, that you can reference by name instead of a Guid.
+Sample role assignments can be found in [Example 3: Using large parameter set](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-3-using-large-parameter-set).
+See [Parameter: roleAssignments](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#parameter-roleassignments) for a list of pre-defined roles, that you can reference by name instead of a GUID.
 Again, this is a huge advantage of using AVM, as the code is easy to read and increases the maintainability.

 You can also make use of [User-defined data types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types) and simplify the parameterization of the modules instead of guessing or looking up parameters.
 Therefore, first import UDTs from the Key Vault and common types module and leverage the UDTs in your Bicep and parameter files.